developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 <br>

 ### Export a Profile
 Once a DataWedge Profile is set up and configured as desired on a device, it can be exported and distributed for use on other devices throughout an enterprise.
-This enables a company to fine-tune settings for the acquisition, manipulation and disposition of data for specific applications(s), and easily propogate those settings to others in the organization.
+This enables a company to fine-tune settings for the acquisition, manipulation and disposition of data for specific applications(s), and easily propagate those settings to others in the organization.

 If more than one Profile is to be created, exported and distributed at the same time, it might be beneficial to create and export the Profiles together as a single DataWedge Configuration file.